Slowly evolving horizons in Einstein gravity and beyond: Notation and set-up

-A \textit{future outer trapping horizon} (FOTH) is defined as a hypersurface $\Sigma$ of dimension $d$ with the following properties: i) they are foliated by a family of $d-1$ dimensional spacelike surfaces $S_v$ with future-directed null normals $l$ (future outgoing) and $n$ (future ingoing) on it.
-Here $v$ is a coordinate that signifies the label of the spatial surfaces.
-The expansion w.r.t the null vector $l$ vanishes i.e.\ $\Theta_{(l)}=0$ on FOTH. ii) The expansion w.r.t. the other null normal $n$ is negative, $\Theta_{(n)} <0 $. iii) $\mathcal{L}_{n}\Theta_{(l)}<0.$
+A \textit{future outer trapping horizon} (FOTH) is defined as a hypersurface $\Sigma$ of dimension $d$ with the following properties: i) They are foliated by a family of $d-1$ dimensional spacelike surfaces $S_v$ with future-directed null normals $l$ (outgoing) and $n$ (ingoing) on it.
+Here $v$ is just a coordinate that labels the spatial surfaces.
+The expansion w.r.t the null vector $l$ vanishes i.e.\ $\Theta_{(l)}=0$ on FOTH. ii) The expansion w.r.t the other null normal $n$ is negative, $\Theta_{(n)} <0 $. iii) $\mathcal{\delta}_{n}\Theta_{(l)}<0$, where $\delta_{n}$ is the Lie derivative $\lie{n}$ pulled-back on the $d-1$ surface.

-The normalization for the null normals has been chosen as $l\cdot n=-1$.
-For such a choice of null normals one can define an evolution vector that is tangent to the horizon but normal to the $d-2$ surface as:
+The null normals are cross-normalized as $l\cdot n=-1$.
+Now we define a vector field along which the leaves of the foliation ($S_v$) evolve.
+It is tangent to the horizon but normal to the $d-1$ surface as:

-where C is a scalar field.
-The normalization of null vectors suggest $\mathcal{V}^a\mathcal{V}_a=2C$.
-If the null energy condition holds, then
+where $C$ is a scalar field.
+This choice allows us to fix the scaling freedom of the null vectors.
+Under the rescalings: